Salads

 Herring under a fur coat recipe Herring Under a Fur Coat

-Beet salad recipe Beet Salad
+Beetroot salad recipe Beetroot Salad

 Fruit and cream salad recipe Fruit and Cream Salad